emmajanedrews/base-template/_posts/2016-11-30-what-the-future-holds-for-interest-rates.md

 {% include youtube.html %}

-Are Fed rates going up?
+Are Fed Rates going up?

 Over the past few months, we've been hearing about a possible rate increase from the Federal Reserve.
 First, experts were predicting that the Fed would raise interest rates in September.

 That didn't happen.
-Now we're being told rates will go up in mid-December... we just don't know by how much.
+Now we're being told rates will go up in mid-December… we just don't know by how much.

 **All this uncertainty is making people very uncomfortable**.